meghavi-mstack/document-parser/README.md

 # Document Parser

 A modular, production-grade tool for parsing PDF documents and converting them to structured JSON with confidence scores.
+Includes a beautiful Streamlit UI for easy interaction.

 ## Features